 Forty years ago Germany proclaimed the slogan: "Germany above everything.
-Germany for the Germans, first, last and always.
+Germany for the Germans, first, last and alalone leads to economic and social freedom, and does away with all wars, all crimes, and all injustice.

+ways.
 We want peace; therefore we must prepare for war.
 Only a well armed and thoroughly prepared nation can maintain peace, can command respect, can be sure of its national integrity."
 And Germany continued to prepare, thereby forcing the other nations to do the same.
 The terrible European war is only the culminating fruition of the hydra-headed gospel, military preparedness.